fashionliteracy/fashionliteracy.github.io/_posts/news/2020-11-05-chinese-consumers-like-luxury-brands-neal-heard-Now-at-meyba-and-streetwear-is-expressive.md

 #
 subheadline: "Fashionflyer on 05th November 2020"
 title: "Chinese Consumers Like Luxury Brands, Neal Heard Now at Meyba, and Streetwear is expressive"
-teaser: "Streetwear finds expressions in Sportswear and is gaining poularity in West Africa.
+teaser: "Streetwear finds expressions in Sportswear and is gaining popularity in West Africa.
 While Streetwear catches on with young people, Luxury brands bring more revenues from China.
 Read more..."
 meta_description: "Fashion Literacy newsletter of 05th November covers articles on Neal Heard, Luxury brands in China, and Steetwear popularity in Africa."
 categories: